SynapseTraining/basic_performance_monitoring_tutorial/Tutorials/basic_performance_monitoring/06_SNMP_Monitoring.md

 Do you recall the ifTable mentioned earlier?

 The ifTable gives information on all the network interfaces on the device.
-If you have a high density switch, this could be many hundreds of values so querying each one individually woudl be very boring.
+If you have a high density switch, this could be many hundreds of values so querying each one individually would be very boring.

 The SNMP utilities however give us another useful command which allows us to automatically traverse the table and show all possible values.
 Be warned the output from this command could be very long, recommend outputting to a file if you want to read it.